Jaroslav Ježek (designer)

-Jaroslav Ježek (26 January 1923 – 2002) was a Czech industrial designer.
-He was one of the founders of the Brussels style, an important development in Czech design in 1950s and 60s.
+Jaroslav Ježek (26 January 1923 – 23 July 2002) was a Czech industrial designer.
+He was one of the founders of the Brussels style, an important development in Czechoslovak design in 1950s and 60s.
 Ježek created 52 complete porcelain sets and more than one hundred designs for porcelain sculptures.

 Biography

 Jaroslav Ježek, nephew of the Czech composer Jaroslav Ježek, was born in 1923 in Podlesí near Příbram.
 Between 1945 and 1949 he studied Art Education under Professor Sejpka, Cyril Bouda and Karel Lidický at Charles University in Prague but on the recommendation of Professor Eckert, of the Atelier of Porcelain and Ceramics (a department of the Prague Academy of Performing Arts) he decided to concentrate instead on industrial production.
 Ježek left Charles University for a scholarship place in the art department of the Thun porcelain manufactory in Klášterec nad Ohří, and remained there until 1954.
 In 1955 he was recruited by the new state-run industrial porcelain development center at Lesov, near Karlovy Vary.